Kelly Stewart: Counsellor & Psychotherapist (MA, UKCP, MBACP)

 How can I help you?

-I can offer you a safe and non-judgmental space to explore life’s struggles.
+I can offer you a safe and non-judgemental space to explore life’s struggles.
 You may have something specific you’d like to talk about.
 Or you may not know the details.
 You’re just aware that stuff continues to niggle and you’d like help to figure out why.

 My integrative training in Counselling and Psychotherapy (MA) means that I would draw from a range of relational approaches and theories to support you.
 I believe that wounds and unmet needs from childhood reveal themselves in our present lives, whether we realise it or not.
 You might be struggling with anxiety, depression or relationship issues, for example and not know why.
 I would help you to explore these as they unfold in our sessions together, within the safety of a confidential therapeutic relationship.